Our SDH Director

 Cunningham spent most of his US Army and U.S. Marshals careers researching & teaching

-based on this platform of what is truly essential in a study of combative behavior between a
+based on this platform what is truly essential in a study of combative behavior between a

-soldier/police officer and a enemy/subject/bandit/fugitive/prisoner, etc. He has assisted the US
+soldier/police officer and an enemy/subject/bandit/fugitive/prisoner, etc. He has assisted the US

 Federal District Court as an Amicus Curiae “Friend of the Court” as a US Marshal or as an